foodsafetylab/Lee-2026-SalmonellaTrendsChickenParts/README.md

 ## License
 This project's code is licensed under the GNU General Public License v3.0 and dataset is licensed the Creative Commons Attribution Share Alike 4.0 International license.
 Please see the [LICENSE.code](/LICENSE.code) and [LICENSE.dataset](/LICENSE.dataset) files for details.

+## Acknowledgements
+Stasiewicz has received unrelated research funding from the US Poultry and Egg Association and Perdue Foods LLC.

 ## Funding
-This project was made possible by the Doctoral Merit Fellowship, awarded to Jungeun Lee, from the Graduate College at University of Illinois Urbana-Champaign.
+This study was supported by the Doctoral Merit Fellowship to Jungeun Lee, administered though the Department of Food Science and Human Nutrition at the University of Illinois Urbana-Champaign.